cjcenizal/complex-view/README.md

 # Architecting complex views in AngularJS

-*tldr: Keep your codebase manageable by breaking up big views into many small directives, and distributing controller logic among them.*
+*tldr: Keep your codebase manageable by breaking up big views into many small directives, and distributing controller logic among them.
+Project created for [this presentation](http://cenizal.com/_angular-architecture).*

 Architecting an Angular app can be tricky, especially as it grows in complexity.
 To keep it maintainable as it grows, we can break the view code up in modular, narrowly-defined directives.
 We'll fulfill DRY principles and respect a clear separation of concerns.